- Credit Card Management

 A credit card allows you to decide how much you borrow and how much you pay back on a monthly basis.
 Credit cards are tailor made for relatively small purchases.
 For example, for some credit cards, you can get cashback on certain spending categories, such as petrol or groceries.
 A lot of credit cards also come with promotions and rewards that can further reduce your monthly spend if you use the card frequently.
 If you are looking for a little more flexibility in your monthly spending, a credit card is an excellent choice.

 A personal loan, however, usually has a fixed interest rate and fixed loan repayments.
 You are also committing to a fixed loan amount up front.
-This kind of debt is ideal if you try to finance a big purchase, such as a car or a kitchen.
+This kind of debt is ideal if you try to finance a big purchase, such remodeling your kitchen or buying wedding jewelry.
 The fixed nature of the loan makes this kind of debt ideal for such purchases.

 Credit cards are increasingly common and easy to obtain.
 Many people have 2 or 3 credit cards with various balances, but is that actually smart?
 Even though more credit cards can mean you can buy more right now, it might not be a smart financial decision if you consider all the additional annual fees and interest on the debt.
 If you have a lot of outstanding credit card debt, the combined fees might be too much to handle.